Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Introduction

-To state our main result, we introduce some notations.
+To state our main results, we introduce some notations.
 Let $q$ be a positive integer.
-Suppose $\chi$ be a Dirichlet character modulo $q$ and let
+Let $\chi$ be a Dirichlet character modulo $q$ and let

 be the associated Dirichlet $L$-function.
 Suppose $Q>0$ be sufficiently large, $\eta_1,\eta_2 \geq 0$ and let $T=Q^{\eta_1}$.
-We will work with the function $\mathcal{H}_T$ periodic mod 1 and which on $[-1 / 2,1 / 2]$ is given by
+We will work with the function $\mathcal{H}_T$ periodic mod 1 and which on $[-\frac{1}{2},\frac{1}{2}]$ is given by

 Later on, we will break $\mathcal{H}_T(t)$ as a sum of two parts having special properties as far as their sizes and Fourier coefficients are concerned.
-Our work yields the following theorem. \begin{thm} Let \(\eta_1, \eta_2 \geq 0\) be fixed such that
+Our first result is the following. \begin{thm} Let \(\eta_1, \eta_2 \geq 0\) be fixed such that